 - Petitioners (us) have won twice (once at the Superior Court and four times at the Appellate Court).
-The most recent win requires the County of Orange to correct the Environmental Impact Report–specifically the greenhouse gas section.
-This will be the fourth time the project applicant has to fix the project and environmental document and go back before the Board of Supervisors.
+The most recent win required the County of Orange to correct the Environmental Impact Report–specifically the greenhouse gas section.
+This was the fourth time the project applicant had to fix the project and environmental document and go back before the Board of Supervisors.
 It was approved 3-2 in August 2019 with Wagner and Chaffee dissenting.

 - The community group Protect Our Homes and Hills took the lead in filing a lawsuit against the County of Orange and City of Yorba Linda.
 Hills For Everyone, California Native Plant Society, Endangered Habitats League and Friends of Harbors, Beaches and Parks are co-petitioners in the suit.